deepkyu/deepkyu/README.md

 I participated in stable diffusion model compression research in [Nota AI](https://www.nota.ai/), and published the paper, the model named [BK-SDM](https://arxiv.org/abs/2305.15798), with our teammates.
 We compressed a conditional U-Net in stable diffusion with knowledge distillation method and found that the compressed model can sustain the original performance while finetuning with tiny dataset.
 Please check our [code](https://github.com/Nota-NetsPresso/BK-SDM) and [other related work](https://huggingface.co/blog/sd_distillation) introduced by [Segmind](https://github.com/segmind/distill-sd).

-### `ml-talking-face` server is dead...

-**2023.
-05. 29.**
-The core part of the demonstration in [Hugging Face Spaces](https://huggingface.co/spaces/CVPR/ml-talking-face) has been working on the AWS instance of Maum AI (ex-MINDsLab), and I found that it can’t connect to the instance now.
-I want to fix this issue, but I’m sorry to say that I left the company months ago.
-I contacted the company, but they didn't have any plan to sustain this demo (due to cost-cutting)...
-If you’re in a hurry for further research, please send the e-mail directly to Maum AI (hello@maum.ai) or their website.

-I'll do my best to provide the demo in other ways.
-Whatever the reason, I’m sorry again.
-Hope you understand.

-### Answers for questions about `ml-talking-face`

-**2023.
-02. 06.**
-In last year, I got so many questions about [Hugging Face Demo `ml-talking-face`](https://huggingface.co/spaces/CVPR/ml-talking-face) and paper through Hugging Face Spaces, Youtube, GitHub, and LinkedIn.
-Today, I updated the answers for frequently asked questions at our [model card](https://huggingface.co/deepkyu/ml-talking-face).
-It will be also updated at [`ml-talking-face` github repository](https://github.com/deepkyu/ml-talking-face).
-I hope this help with your journey in talking face generation and multilingual TTS research.

 <br/>